Things to Do at Bahrain National Museum

 Al Fateh Grand Mosque

-One of the largest mosques in the world, offering guided tours showcasing Islamic architecture and religious traditions
+One of the largest mosques in the world, featuring beautiful Islamic architecture and offering guided tours to learn about Islamic culture and traditions.

 Tips & Advice

-Download the museum's mobile app for detailed audio guides in multiple languages including Arabic and English
+Download the museum's mobile app for detailed audio guides and interactive maps in multiple languages

-Photography is allowed in most areas, but flash photography and tripods are prohibited to protect the artifacts
+Photography is allowed in most areas, but flash photography and tripods are prohibited near sensitive artifacts

-The museum shop offers authentic Bahraini handicrafts and books - perfect for unique souvenirs
+The museum shop offers unique Bahraini handicrafts and books - perfect for authentic souvenirs

 Tours & Activities at Bahrain National Museum